 The super weapons of all factions are a powerfull advantage, but their buildings and build units are rather expensive, both in time and resources cost.

-See also Star Trek Armada 1 Units on details of the available ships, stations and weapons.
+See also Star Trek Armada 1 Units on details of the available ships.

 Borg Collective